vuongducphuong/documentation/content/applications/sales/point_of_sale/shop/serial_numbers.rst

 Working with **serial numbers** and **lots** allows tracking your products' movements.
 When products are tracked, the system identifies their location based on their last movement.

-To enable traceability, go to :menuselection:`Point of Sale --> Products --> Products`.
+To enable traceability, go to :menuselection:`Điểm bán hàng --> Products --> Products`.
 Then, select a product and check the :guilabel:`Tracking By Unique Serial Number` or the :guilabel:`Tracking By Lots` box in the :guilabel:`Inventory` tab.